poupouxios/rancher-setup-instructions/README.md

 - Click Next.
 This will save the Cluster and will show you a screen to create a Node.
 Node is the server where the actual pods/containers will run.

 - For your Master Node, make sure to select the etcd and control pane.
 For any other Nodes you add, you can leave only the worker ticked.
+More about etcd and Controlpane can be found here https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/.

 - Run the command shown on that page to the Node in order to bind it to Rancher.